schoeberl/wildcat/doc/README.md

 Some notes collected along exploring RISC-V.

+## Pipeline Organizations

+ * single cycle (= simulator, or tiny programs)
+ * sequential (like processors from the last century)
+ * 2 stages (load and store will stall)
+ * 3 stages
+ * EX and MEM can be in parallel
+ * EX can include decode
+ * 4 stages: standard without the WB
+ * 5 stages: mostly useless WB (just a Mux)

+## Module Organization

+ * An instruction memory/cache can contain a counter for the PC with autoincrement
+   - just reset it on a jump or branch (like IBEX)
+   - Or keep it classic with a pc-next input

 ## ECALL

 `ecall` is an instruction to call out to a supervisor or operating system: